Little Vampire

-Little Vampire (Petit Vampire) is 2020 French traditional animated comedy horror film written by Sandrina Jardel and Joann Sfar and directed by Sfar (who also acted as executive producer), based on Sfar's comic book series of the same name.
+Little Vampire (Petit Vampire) is a French traditional animated comedy horror film written by Sandrina Jardel and Joann Sfar and directed by Sfar (who also acted as executive producer), based on Sfar's comic book series of the same name.
 Released on 21 October 2020, the film was nominated for Best Animated Film at the 46th César Awards.

-Synopsis
+Plot

-Pandora a beautiful young woman and her son seek to escape a prince in love with Pandora who, furious to see that she already had a child, seeks to deliver them to the God of Nothingness, a gigantic slimy monster.
+Pandora, a beautiful young woman and her son seek to escape from a prince, who is in love with Pandora; he is furious to see that she already had a child and seeks to deliver them to the God of Nothingness, a gigantic slimy monster.
 When all seems lost for Pandora and her son, a skeleton pirate, the Captain of the Dead flies to their rescue because Pandora promised to give her life to whoever would save her child.
-Once on board the Captain's boat, whose mermaid acts as a figurehead named Boisdormante speaks and is populated by monsters of all kinds, Pandora and her son transform into vampires and become living dead who will never age, but the God of Nothingness, furious at not having had his fresh flesh to eat, devours the soldiers of the prince who begs him to spare him what he accepts and, after having swallowed him, transforms him into a being with a head of moon baptized the Gibbous and allows him to seek revenge on Pandora and the Captain of the Dead.
+Once on board the Captain's boat, whose mermaid acts as a figurehead named Sleeping Belle and is populated by monsters of all kinds, Pandora and her son transform into vampires and become living dead who will never age, but the God of Nothingness, furious at not having had his fresh flesh to eat, devours the soldiers.
+Prince begs to spare him and the monster accepts; after having swallowed him, transforms him into a being with a head of moon baptized the Gibbous and allows him to seek revenge on Pandora and the Captain of the Dead.